orb-lang/espalier/doc/md/peg/mem.md

       end
    end

-   -- last, we go over recursive rules, and copy over the call sets -- we skipped, until it stops changing. local done = true local bail = 1 local changes = 0 local recurrence = recurSet + {}
+   --  Last, we go over recursive rules, and copy over the call sets --  we skipped, until it stops changing.

-   repeat
+   --  As an optimization, we track how many keys we saw the last --  time, and don't copy if it hasn't increased. local done = true local bail = 1 local changes = 0 repeat
       bail = bail + 1
       local change = false
-      for name in pairs(recurrence) do
+      for name in pairs(recurSet) do
          local rule = ruleMap[name]
          local refcounts = getset(rule, "counts")
          local rule_same = true